 Growing Mushrooms Indoors: The 4 Most Important Parameters

-Growing mushrooms indoors: From Psilocybe to shiitake, some things remain the same when thinking about how to grow mushrooms indoors
+Growing mushrooms indoors: From Psilocybe to shiitake, some things remain the same when thinking about growing mushrooms at home or commercially

 Are you interested in how to grow mushrooms indoors?
+You can be growing mushrooms at home or commercially with the proper foresight.
 There are many different methods that you can use for growing mushrooms indoors with hundreds of different species that can be cultivated.
 Sometimes it can become overwhelming and confusing with all the different material available on the internet.
 With this post we will break down the easy methods for growing mushrooms using a grow kit, toilet paper, or using straw.
 We will cover some basics that will apply to indoor mushroom growing, regardless of the method or species you choose.
 There are many little tweaks and specifics to be aware of for individual species but if you follow these basics you are bound to be successful as a beginner.
 These concepts lay the foundation to become a pro at indoor mushroom growing.

-Are you interested in how to grow mushrooms indoors?
+Are you interested in how to grow mushrooms indoors, or growing mushrooms at home?
 The process of indoor mushroom growing can be broken into these 7 different steps as discussed in this post.
 The most vital part regardless of the species or method is fruiting the mushroom.
 Typically the point of indoor mushroom cultivation is to produce large flushes of beautiful medicinal, spiritual, or edible mushrooms, so let's go over indoor parameters for fruiting.

 The most important parameters for growing mushrooms indoors

 How to grow mushrooms indoors involves these big four components to growing mushrooms:

 - Lighting---Enough to comfortably read a book